 Find Out What to Expect after Getting Arrested for Drunk Driving in Arizona from Our Tempe and Phoenix DUI Lawyers

 If you get arrested for driving under the influence (DUI) in Arizona and your blood alcohol concentration (BAC) according to a breath or blood test exceeds 0.08 percent (or if you refuse to submit to the test in violation of Arizona’s implied consent law), there is an excellent chance that your privilege to drive in Arizona will be suspended.
-The question is what kind of suspension you will receive: the type that doesn’t come into effect until you have a fair chance to fight your DUI charge, or the kind takes effect automatically before your case goes to trial.
+The question is what kind of suspension you will receive: the type that doesn’t come into effect until you have a fair chance to fight your DUI charge or the kind that takes effect automatically before your case goes to trial.

 You Must Request an MVD Hearing To Avoid Losing Your Driving Privileges

 If you blew 0.08 or more, you should have received a form that advised you that your privilege to drive in Arizona would automatically be suspended in 15 days unless you requested an administrative hearing with the Arizona Motor Vehicle Division (MVD).
 At this point, requesting an MVD hearing is the only way to avoid or mitigate the automatic suspension of your privilege to drive in Arizona due to your DUI arrest.
 If you properly request a hearing within the 15-day time window, the suspension will not go into effect, if at all, until your MVD hearing is resolved.